 Moreover, an applicant should anticipate that an application that OJP determines is nonresponsive to the scope of the solicitation, or that OJP determines does not include the application elements that BJA has designated to be critical, will neither proceed to peer review, nor receive further consideration.
-For this solicitation, BJA has designated the following application elements as critical: Program Narrative, Budget Detail Worksheet, Budget Narrative, and résumés or curriculum vitae of research partners (if applicable) and key personnel.
+For this solicitation, BJA has designated the following application elements as critical: Project Abstract, Program Narrative, Budget Detail Worksheet, Budget Narrative, Letter of Support from the Community Corrections Agency (and lead agency, if different), Assurance to Collect and Submit Recidivism Indicator Data, and résumés/curricula vitarum of key personnel.